I moved from California to Nashville in August 2016. Here are some journal excerpts from the cross-country road trip to my new home

 We happened upon a cowboy and his wife- they were newlyweds, having only gotten married the day before.
 I believe they were in the big city for their honeymoon.
 Patrick and the cowboy got along well, and talked about boots, and country living.
-The cowboy had been working for some sort of fire safety company, so he would go out to office buildings and check on their fire safety equipment.
-But his company didn’t treat him well or pay him right, and they wouldn’t give him time off for his wedding so he had just quit.
-The cowboy had a friend in Jerome (where we visited Juliet and Brandon two years ago), so we talked about that as well.
+The cowboy had been working for a fire safety company, so he would go out to office buildings and check on their fire safety equipment.
+But his company didn’t treat him well or pay him right, and they wouldn’t give him time off for his wedding so he quit.
 While we were talking to them, an SUV drove by with a trashy white boy sticking his torso out the back window.
 He yelled slurs at the cowboy, something about his boots.

 Eureka Springs, Arkansas

 I like the slower pace of life, and that everyone is friendly and treats you like a Californian would treat someone they know or are friends with.
-Like, if you’re in a grocery store, someone might say something to you casually, like you’ve known each other for years.
-Or, when I first arrived in Tennessee, I was at a rest stop bathroom and this woman came in and started peeing and she was emoting about how good it felt to pee, and once she finished she said “oooh, I thought it would never stop.”
-I thought it was weird that she was talking to herself, but in hindsight, after seeing how outgoing Nashvillians are – I’m pretty sure she was talking tome.
+If you’re in a grocery store, someone might say something to you casually, like you’ve known each other for years.
+When I first arrived in Tennessee, I was at a rest stop bathroom and this woman came in and started peeing and she was emoting about how good it felt to pee, and once she finished she said “oooh, I thought it would never stop.”
+I thought it was weird that she was talking to herself, but in hindsight, after seeing how outgoing Nashvillians are – I’m pretty sure she was talking to me.
 If I imagined her as a friend of mine, it wouldn’t seem like weird behavior at all.
 But in Tennessee, friend-behavior is stranger-behavior.

 Of course, you can’t always speak to strangers, like if you’re walking down the street and passing a lot of people.
 So Patrick and I are still learning the unwritten social rules here.
 There have been times where we feel that we ruined the vibe or got a look of confusion or disapproval or even hurt from someone for being brusque (for example, instinctively telling the hostess “table for two please,” rather than exchanging pleasantries and talking first).
 But then we try to over-correct by being more friendly.